By reading through this comprehensive guide, you will become a pro at using this brewing technique.

 My Bialetti fits perfectly on the fridge door shelf, but only after I remove the frame.
 Overall you should consider that you might only have the option to leave it outside and make your French press cold brew at room temperature.

-- If you don’t have a grinder which provides consistent results on a coarser setting, there might be too many fines, that the not-so-precise French press filter will let in the concentrate.
+- If you don’t have a grinder which provides consistent results on a coarser setting, there might be too many fines, that the not-so-precise French press filter screen will let into the concentrate.

-On the following photo you can see the coffee sediment that’s left in my cold brew:
+On the following photo you can see the coffee sediment that’s left in my cold brew after using a Hario Skerton manual grinder for brewing:

-This means that by the end of the week the taste of the concentrate will be spoiled because of over-extraction.
+This means that by the end of the week the taste of the concentrate may get spoiled because of over-extraction of the coffee fines.

-That’s the reason why I prefer filtering my cold brew by using a Chemex filter or a double-layered cheesecloth.
+That’s the reason why I prefer filtering my cold brew by using a double-layered cheesecloth.
 You might want to check my coffee filter alternatives post, to find more DIY filter substitutes that you can use.

 If you take into consideration the aforementioned disadvantages, you will avoid all the potential unpleasant surprises.